E3Coders/eloquent/docs/chap1.md

 * 0 == false, return true.

-You can use === and !== when you don't want the value converted but do a comparaison with the given type.
+You can use === and !== when you don't want the value to be converted.
+It compare with the real type given.

 * "" === false, return false